gabygab159/jungle-rails/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

+This is our first application built with ruby on rails.
+It was fun to use a language we barely know to build an application.

 ## Additional Steps for Apple M1 Machines

 1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)